Future-House/edison-client-docs/docs/phoenix_guidelines.md

    - Example: "Now also calculate logS and propose modifications to improve solubility."

 4. Repeat
-   - Use the results of one Phoenix run as input for the next (e.g., take top hits and ask for safety assessments or optimization ideas).
+   - Use the results of one Edison Molecules run as input for the next (e.g., take top hits and ask for safety assessments or optimization ideas).
-   - Phoenix also accepts follow-up questions to the previous run.
+   - Edison Molecules also accepts follow-up questions to the previous run.